The Mission to Seafarers: Wellington, NZ

 at The Wellington Cathedral of Saint Paul, corner Molesworth & Hill Streets, Wellington.

-This will also provide an opportunity to see the fully restored Bible presented to The Mission on its commencement in 1898 and inspect the proposed design for the Seafarers’ Memorial, our 125th Anniversary project.
-The proposed site is below the Mission to Seafarers’ window on Molesworth Street.
+This was a very special celebration service hosted at the beautiful Wellington Cathedral of Saint Paul.
+The service was followed by a special 125th Anniversary cake and a rousing performance from the Wellington Sea Shanty singers.
+On display in the Cathedral were the fully restored historic Bible that was presented to The Mission on its commencement in 1898, and the proposed design for the Seafarers’ Memorial, our 125th Anniversary project.
+The proposed site was below the Mission to Seafarers’ window on Molesworth Street.

 An artist’s impression of the Seafarers’ Memorial designed by landscape artist Ben Hoyle.